KhanMubashshirAzeem/Data-Structure-in-Java/README.md

         eg : 894 % 10 = 4
     2.  num / 10 removes last digit
         eg : 894 / 10 = 89
-    If we learn this formula then we can solve the maths problems very easily.

 1. Count digit
 2. reverse number